devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 printf("%c\n", -191);
 ```

+The code is in here to verify:
+#source integer-conversion-assignment.c

-Also check the following code and try to figure out what is goingto be printed
+Also check the following code and try to figure out what is going to be printed:
-before actually building and executing the code:

 #source int-promotion.c